tuankhac/webapi/README.md

     With statement dont need to put any parameter, yep we dont need to config 2 rows, simple is 1 row like this.
     Ex2: update_book=update book set name='Life of Steve Job' where id =1

+    + Security: Oh.
+To can pass over all of api.
+We need to authorize first.
+In mean we need to login by send user/pass(encrypt by algorithm we regulated).
+When we logged in successfully, we will get object contains info about account we logged in and it contains token.
+Every time we call api we need to put token with key is "Authorization" into header of every request.
     That is very simple.
 Right!.
     Ok .
 Let us enjoy.